ShedrackAmodu/Unimaid2/README.md

-# UNI_made_library — Comprehensive Feature Set
+# UNIMAID_library — Comprehensive Feature Set

 ## Overview

-UNI_made_library is a modern, Django‑based library management system developed for the University of Maiduguri's Ramat Library.
+UNIMAID LIBRARY is a modern, Django‑based library management system developed for the University of Maiduguri's Ramat Library.
 It combines traditional library operations with digital services, analytics, and an institutional repository—all within a secure, scalable, and user‑friendly platform.
 This document consolidates all features from the system's development and operational profiles into a single authoritative reference.

 ---